-Business Strategies in Retail Buying That Will Put You Out of Business
+Retail Buying Strategies That Will Put You Out of Business

-I've been in the retail industry for 24 years, collegiate retail to be precise, and watched several general merchandise buyers crash and burn due to their various shortcomings.
-Their failings jeopardized our store's success and very existence and such mistakes can devastate a small business and lead to certain job loss at a larger one.
+I've been in the retail industry for 30 years.
+That's collegiate retail to be precise.
+In that time, I've seen several buyers crash and burn due to basic errors.
+Their failings jeopardized our store's success and existence.
+These mistakes can destroy a smaller business.
+At a larger store, such mistakes can end a career.

-This article is for those people who are looking for a career as a buyer in the retail industry or for managers who want to become more familiar with some of the red flags that lead to departmental and store failure.
-It's also for managers who want to develop plans for hiring competent retail buyers because half the battle in running an effective retail business is in hiring the right person to do the buying.
+This article is for those people who are looking to be a retail buyer.
+It's also for managers who want to become more familiar with some of the red flags that lead to failure.
+Managers who want to develop plans for hiring competent retail buyers will find it useful too.
+Frequently, half the battle in running a solid business is in hiring the right person to do the buying.

-Often, in the retail world, people are hired for their ability to recognize a good product or because of their fashion sense or some other subjective criteria.
-For instance, if somebody is good at recognizing fashionable clothing, they are often characterized as having potential as a buyer.
-Unfortunately, this is a bad reason to hire somebody into a role that requires a certain basic understanding of mathematical concepts like inventory turn and GMROI (gross margin return on investment).
+Often, in retail, managers hire people for their ability to recognize good products.
+Sometimes they hire them because of their fashion sense or some other subjective thing.
+For instance, if somebody is good at recognizing appealing clothing, managers think they have potential.
+Unfortunately, this is a bad reason to hire somebody.
+Fashion sense is one thing.
+However, retail buying positions require a basic understanding of mathematical concepts.
+These would be concepts like inventory turn and GMROI (gross margin return on investment).

 So here's a brief glimpse into what I've learned the past twenty-four years about what makes a bad retail buyer.

-I helped hire our last retail buyer and I had a single question on our interview exam that narrowed down the field of candidates from many to one because only one candidate answered the question satisfactorily.
+One time I hired a buyer and had a single question on our interview exam that narrowed down the field of candidates from many to one because only one candidate answered the question satisfactorily.
 The sad thing about the answer to this question is that our store has had several buyers who went most of their career without knowing the answer or understanding it.
 More sadly, it's not that hard of a question.
 Here it is:

 You sell about 1,000 logo'd napkin packages (each package contains 10 napkins) at $5.00 each year for your town's favorite sports team.
 A rep comes to you with an "amazing" deal.
 Instead of the 50% discount you normally get on 1,000 napkins, this rep has been authorized to sell you 10,000 napkins at a 60% discount and save you an extra $5,000 .
 She gives you a variety of options.
 Which one do you take?